 The traits of tractor-trailers combined with negligent driving can make trucks dangerous on roadways.
 With some trucks weighing up to 80,000 pounds, they take, on average, 40% longer than an automobile to come to a stop.
 In wet conditions and inclement weather, they can take even more time.
 If truck drivers have to turn suddenly, trucks may jackknife, which is when the front cab of the truck is at a sharp angle to the rear trailer.
 The force of the trailer will continue to push the entire truck forward, and the driver will no longer be able to control the truck.

-Victims of negligent truck driving may wish to consult a Virginia truck accident attorney.
-For more information on dangerous truck driving and on receiving compensation for injuries suffered in truck accidents, contact Peter DePaolis, a Virginia personal injury attorney, at Koonz, McKenney, Johnson, DePaolis & Lightfoot L.L.P.
+Victims of negligent truck driving may wish to consult a Northern Virginia truck accident attorney.
+For more information on dangerous truck driving and on receiving compensation for injuries suffered in truck accidents, contact Peter DePaolis, a Northern Virginia personal injury attorney, at Koonz, McKenney, Johnson & DePaolis L.L.P.